mason3k/snakes-on-a-domain-blog/_posts/2022-12-22-wwbd-extension.markdown

 ---
 title:  "Make it Easy to Do the Right Thing with WWBD"
 date:   2022-12-22
-categories: vscode venvs extensions [dev environment]
+categories: vscode venvs extensions dev-environment
 ---

 ### The Problem